Coffee and Conversation

 October 19, 2017

-Guest speaker: Bob Witeck is a member of George Mason University’s Board of Visitors, President and Founder of Witeck Communications, Inc., and author of “Business Inside Out.”
+Guest Speaker: Bob Witeck is a member of George Mason University’s Board of Visitors, President and Founder of Witeck Communications, Inc., and author of “Business Inside Out.”
 Witeck Communications specializes in the gay and lesbian consumer market, representing Fortune 500 companies that serve the multi-billion-dollar gay, lesbian, bisexual and transgender market.
-Join Bob for coffee and conversation!

 April 3, 2017